peterdsharpe/covid-hotspots/README.md

 ## Overview

-A map of where in the United States the average person is currently most likely to contract COVID-19.
+An interactive map of where in the United States the average person is currently most likely to contract COVID-19.

 Example map: